What is a USI?

 Nationally recognised training

 Nationally recognised training is any program of training leading to vocational qualifications and credentials that are recognised across Australia.
-Only Registered Training Organisations (RTOs) can deliver nationally recognised training and issue nationally recognised qualifications or statements of attainment.
+Only education or training providers can deliver nationally recognised training and issue nationally recognised qualifications or statements of attainment.
 This includes studying at a public or private training organisation, completing an apprenticeship, certificate or diploma course.
-Nationally recognised training courses and RTOs are listed on training.gov.au.
+Nationally recognised training courses and education or training providers are listed on training.gov.au.

-training.gov.au is the official national register of VET in Australia and is the authoritative source of information on training packages, qualifications, accredited courses, units of competency, skill sets and RTOs.
+training.gov.au is the official national register of VET in Australia and is the authoritative source of information on training packages, qualifications, accredited courses, units of competency, skill sets and education or training providers.

-An RTO is any organisation that is registered with a regulator to deliver nationally recognised training and qualifications.
+An education or training provider is any organisation that is registered with a regulator to deliver nationally recognised training and qualifications.

-There are currently around 4,000 RTOs in Australia and they can include:
+There are currently around 4,000 education or training providers in Australia and they can include: